-- a) Within one (1) calendar year from the date of the first examination, all applicants shall be allowed six (6) attempts to satisfactorily pass a written examination. - In the event of a third (3rd) failure, notwithstanding the filing of a new application, the opportunity for re-examination(s) shall be subject to the applicant's successful completion of a Department-approved refresher training course.
-Upon successful completion of the refresher training course, the applicant shall be allowed an additional three (3) attempts to satisfactorily pass a written examination - ii) In the event of a sixth (6th) failure, the opportunity for re-examination(s) shall be subject to the applicant's prior repetition of the full course of instruction as required by the Department for that classification of licensure. - b) A re-examination fee of sixty dollars (\$60.00) payable by cashier's check or money order to the General Treasurer, State of Rhode Island, or credit card shall be rendered for each re-examination prior to the date of testing for those individuals not exempt under section 2.3 of these regulations.
+- (a) Within one (1) calendar year from the date of the first examination, all applicants shall be allowed six (6) attempts to satisfactorily pass a written examination. - (i) In the event of a third (3rd) failure, notwithstanding the filing of a new application, the opportunity for re-examination(s) shall be subject to the applicant's successful completion of a Department-approved refresher training course.
+Upon successful completion of the refresher training course, the applicant shall be allowed an additional three (3) attempts to satisfactorily pass a written examination - (ii) In the event of a sixth (6th) failure, the opportunity for re-examination(s) shall be subject to the applicant's prior repetition of the full course of instruction as required by the Department for that classification of licensure. - (b) A re-examination fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health shall be rendered for each re-examination prior to the date of testing for those individuals not exempt under §2.3 of these Regulations.
 The re-examination fee shall be non-refundable/non-returnable.